 The following information was provided by the Marshall Home Fund:

 Established in 2005, the Marshall Home Fund is a nonprofit, community-based charitable foundation dedicated to serving Watertown’s older adult population.
-MHF also provides financial assistance to elderly individuals in urgent need, upon referral MHF by local agencies, town officials, or organizations.
+Elderly individuals in urgent need must be referred to MHF by local agencies, town officials or organizations.